Jaclyn Quaresma

 About

 From 2019 to 2021, Jaclyn was the Curator in Residence at the University of Guelph’s Ontario Agricultural College, where she worked with international artists on themes of art, agriculture, and sustainability during the pandemic.
+She holds a Masters of Visual Studies in Curatorial Practice from the Daniels School of Architecture and Design at the University of Toronto, and is a Graduate Certificate from Humber College’s esteemed Creative Writing program.

-She holds a Masters of Visual Studies in Curatorial Practice from the Daniels Faculty at the University of Toronto, a Graduate Certificate from Humber College’s esteemed Creative Writing Program, and has collaborated with institutions such as e-flux (New York, USA), Art Museum at the University of Toronto, Gallery TPW, Toronto International Film Festival’s Wavelengths Program (Toronto, Canada), Crate Studio Project Space (Margate, England), among many others.
+Jaclyn has also collaborated with institutions such as e-flux (New York, USA), VTape, Art Museum at the University of Toronto, DMG at University of Toronto Scarborough, Gallery TPW, Nuit Blanche, Toronto International Film Festival (Toronto, Canada), Crate Studio Project Space (Margate, England), among many others.